Singkawang: Languages

-Singkawang people use Indonesian as the primary language not only in conversation or trading, but they also use their own mother tongue.
-As Singkawang consists of three major ethnic groups, Chinese, Malays and Dayak, Hakka people, almost all of the Singkawang people use either Indonesian or Hakka Chinese for conversation; even some members of other ethnic groups use it, too.
+Because over 70% of the population of this city is of Chinese Indonesian descent, most people in this city speak Chinese (Hakka).
+Singkawang people use Indonesian as the primary language in conversation or trading and also use their own mother tongue.
+As Singkawang consists of three major ethnic groups, Chinese, Malays and Dayaks, the majority of Singkawang people use either Indonesian or Hakka Chinese for conversation.
 The Indonesian used in Singkawang commonly for daily conversation is not standard Indonesian, but has some Malay influence on vocabulary as Malay is the closest language to Indonesian and the Singkawang people have for years been accustomed to Malay.

 Transportation

-At present there is no airport at Singkawang, and served by Supadio International Airport.
-It is connected by road, can be reached by bus or taxi from Pontianak covering a distance of 150 km.
+Recently, Singkawang has had their own airport, around 20 to 25 minutes from the centre.
+Singkawang is connected by road and can be reached by bus or taxi from Pontianak covering a distance of 150 km.
 It is also connected by road to Kuching in Malaysia via the Aruk/Biawak border and Sambas.
 A toll road to Pontianak is under consideration.

 A new international airport, which will serve Singkawang and become an alternative for Pontianak airport, is under construction.
 It will be built in two phases, out of which the first phase is expected to be completed by the end of 2024.